CAVEconnectome/SkeletonService/README.md

     names=["id", "type", "x", "y", "z", "radius", "parent"])  # This is the standard SWC column header
   ```

+## Python CAVEclient Interface

 While the examples above show how to access SkeletonService directly as an imported module, this is not the most likely use case in a deployed scenario.
 The service would conventionally reside in the cloud and be accessed in a RESTful way via http requests and parameterized URLs.
-Assuming one uses CAVEclient for such applications, here is how it would look in a more realistic scenario:
+Assuming one uses CAVEclient for such applications, the output format options are more limited.
+Please refer to the [CAVEclient documentation](https://caveconnectome.github.io/CAVEclient/tutorials/skeletonization/) for the most up-to-date list of supported formated and comprehensive directions on its use.
+Briefly, here is what a client scenario would consist of (note that at the time of this writing, the client only supports 'dict'&mdash;which returns the 'flatdict' format&mdash;and 'swc'):
 ```
 import os
 import caveclient as cc